 The payout, made by ARC Limited (ARC Ltd.), the insurance affiliate of the ARC Group responsible for risk pooling and transfer, is the result of a failed 2022/2023 agricultural season.
 The payment was made to the government in fulfilment of the conditions of the drought sovereign insurance policy taken out by The Gambia to cover this risk.
 Insurance taken out with ARC Ltd avails predictable finance to facilitate response to a disaster event of an agreed attachment point by a participating country.

-The Gambia’s participation in this ARC risk pool was made possible by an insurance premium paid in part by the government, with premium support contribution from the Africa Disaster Risk Financing Programme, a framework developed as a collaboration between the African Development Bank and the ARC Group, funded by the Agence Française de Développement (ADRiFi AFD).
+The Gambia’s participation in this ARC risk pool was made possible by an insurance premium paid in part by the government, with premium support contribution from the Africa Disaster Risk Financing Programme (ADRiFi), a framework developed as a collaboration between the African Development Bank and the ARC Group.

 As drought conditions spread across West Africa’s Sahel region, The Gambia was amongst the most affected during the 2022/23 agricultural season.
 This led to late planting in the districts of Badibou, Jarra West, Kiang North Bank West, and Upper River North.
 According to the AfricaRisk View, ARC’s technical software for early warning and monitoring, a total of 153,902 people were affected, triggering a payout of USD 187,641.